Song Kang-ho: 2019–2023: Parasite and international stardom

 In 2020, The New York Times released a list of the 25 greatest actors of the century.
 In the list of 25 internationally known screen figures, Song Kang-ho was ranked sixth.
 The newspaper also published an interview with director Bong Joon-ho.
 Song is known as Bong's muse, having featured in four of his films.

 In the same year it was announced that Song co-starred in Kore-eda Hirokazu's debut Korean-language film Broker, alongside Lee Ji-eun, Bae Doona and Gang Dong-won.
 He started filming in 2021 and acted as Ha Sang-hyeon, the owner of a hand laundry who takes babies from a baby box at a nearby church and sells them with the help of his partner Dong-soo.

 In 2021, Song was selected as one of the nine judges in the competition section of the 74th Cannes Film Festival to be held from 6 July to 17 July.
-In the same year, Song reteamed for the fifth time with leading Korean director Kim Jee-woon on their upcoming feature film Cobweb.
+In the same year, Song reteamed for the fifth time with leading Korean director Kim Jee-woon on the feature film Cobweb.
 The scriptwriter of Cobweb was Shin Yeon-shick, who also wrote the screenplay for the sports film One Win, in which Song also starred.

 The following year, Broker was released on 8 June 2022.
 Song was awarded Best Actor at the 75th Cannes Film Festival for his performance in Broker.
 Song was the first Korean to win Best Actor Award at Cannes.